AndieWill510/tinydoor/Options/073-spend-your-spoons-where-you-are-believed.md

 There are rooms where your needs arrive already legible.

-Spend some of your life there.
+Spend some of your life there, and get some of it back.

 ---